nunit/docs/docs/articles/developer-info/The-Teams.md

-# The Teams in the NUnit project
+# The Teams in the NUnit Project

 The NUnit project is made up of several teams, each with its own focus and responsibilities, and with a set of team members.